 - What kind of housing is available to GTU students?

 - Is it possible to take a course without enrolling in a degree program?

 How does the Graduate Theological Union (GTU) work?

 The GTU is unique in that it is both a degree-granting institution and a consortium of schools, institutes, and centers.
 In cooperation with our member schools, the GTU grants the M.A., Ph.D. and Th.D. degrees.
 The doctoral program is governed through a variety of Areas of Study consisting of participating faculty from the member seminaries, the Center for Jewish Studies, the Institute of Buddhist Studies, the Patriarch Athenagoras Orthodox Institute, and the Center for Theology and the Natural Sciences.
-There are also two Joint Doctoral Programs with the GTU and UC Berkeley, in the fields of Jewish Studies and Near Eastern Religions.
-In addition, Ph.D. students incorporate the critical and theoretical dimensions of university research disciplines in their programs and engage in coursework at UC Berkeley.
+In addition, Ph.D. students engage in coursework at UC Berkeley and incorporate the critical and theoretical dimensions of university research disciplines in their programs.

 The member schools of the Graduate Theological Union are: